joncrlsn/web-mon/README.md

 * monitor as many URLs as you wish
 * supports BASIC HTTP authentication if needed (configured per URL)
 * alerts via email when response time is slow, detects an error, or gets no response
 * when an alert occurs, an optional external shell script can be executed.
 Why?
-Get thread dumps or capture system information for the host
+Get thread dumps, capture system information, or whatever you want
 * logs statistics since the last log message (default interval is 1 hour - configurable)

 ### getting started